sahusumit/TourApp/README.md

 # To run in the development
 $ npm run dev

-\nIn the run on the port 4001: and open http://localhost:4001 any browser
+In the run on the port 4001:
+and open http://localhost:4001 any browser